liangjiali0304/liangjiali0304.github.io/index.md

 <br/>
 <img align="center" img src="research/assets/images/ASIAA1.png" >

 <span style="font-size:18px;">I participated in the 2019 [Summer Student Program](https://events.asiaa.sinica.edu.tw/ssp/2019/index.php) in ASIAA.
 My primary role is to utilize simulations to support a telescope proposal.
 In the simulation, we tried to maximize the telescope discovery results in certain areas (KOZAI regions) because of the actual limited telescope observing time.
-The summer student program at ASIAA was very interesting because it consisted students from all over the world: Taiwan, Mainland China, Hong Kong, Macau, Malaysia, India, Spain, USA, and Japan.</span>
+The program was very interesting because it consisted students from all over the world: Taiwan, Mainland China, Hong Kong, Macau, Malaysia, India, Spain, USA, and Japan.</span>

 <br/><br/><br/><br/>